vgorbic1/Tutorials/Java/deploy-app.md

 ## Deploying and Application

 Three ways of deployment:
-1. Executable Jar (100% local)
+- Executable Jar (100% local)

-2. Combination:

-- Web Start
-- RMI app
+- Combination: Web Start and RMI app

-3. Servlets (100% remote)
+- Servlets (100% remote)

 #### JARS
 The compiler has to generate class files for all inner classes including GUI event listeners.
 Separate source code (.java) and class files (.class)